Complexity one varieties are cluster type: Complexity One and Cluster Type

 satisfying the following conditions: \begin{enumerate} \item[(i)] the morphism $\overline{j}$ is the inclusion of a hypersurface defined by a ${\rm Cl}(X)$-homogeneous equation $f\in \kk[x_1,\hdots, x_{d+1}]={\rm Cox}(T)$ as in Lemma ~\ref{lem:cA-cox}, \item[(ii)] $T$ is a projective toric variety on which $X={\rm div}_{T}(f).$ \end{enumerate} Write $D_i={\rm div}_T(x_i)$ for $1\leq i \leq d+1.$ Thus, $\sum_{i=1}^{d+1}D_i$ is the toric boundary on $T.$ It was shown in the proof of Theorem ~\ref{introthm:abs-compl-cA} that $(T, X+\sum_{i=3}^{d+1}D_i)$ is log canonical.

 First, suppose that $f$ contains the monomial $x_1x_2,$ then $X\sim D_1+D_2$ and it follows that $(T, X+\sum_{i=3}^{d+1}D_i)$ is a log Calabi--Yau pair of index one.
-Denoting by $(X,B)$ the pair obtained by adjunction to $X,$ it follows that $(X,B)$ is a log Calabi--Yau pair of index one with $c(X,B)=1.$ It follows from Theorem ~\ref{introthm:fine-compl-one-cluster-type} that $(X,B)$ is cluster type, hence that $X$ is cluster type.
+Denoting by $(X,B)$ the pair obtained by adjunction to $X,$ it follows that $(X,B)$ is a log Calabi--Yau pair of index one with $c(X,B)=1.$ Since $X$ is of Fano type, it is rationally connected by ~\cite[Theorem 1]{Zha06}.
+Thus, it follows from Theorem ~\ref{introthm:fine-compl-one-cluster-type} that $(X,B)$ is cluster type, hence that $X$ is cluster type.

 Now, assume that $f$ does not contain the monomial $x_1x_2.$ Thus, $f$ contains the monomial $x_1^2+x_2^2$ and $E={\rm deg}(x_1)-{\rm deg}(x_2)$ is a nonzero $2$-torsion element of ${\rm Cl}(X)={\rm Cl}(T).$ Let $H'=\Spec \kk[{\rm Cl}(X)/ E]$, and denote by $S=\widehat{T}/H'$ and $Y=\widehat{X}/H'.$ We obtain a commutative diagram